By Angela Dorsey

 If you have friends or family who need help with their investments, we are happy to offer a complimentary portfolio review and recommendations.
 We can discuss what is appropriate for their immediate needs and long-term objectives.
 Sometimes simply speaking with a trusted financial advisor may help investors feel more confident and less concerned with the day-to-day market activity.

-Angela Dorsey is the founder and fiduciary financial advisor at Dorsey Wealth Management, a fee-only financial planning firm helping successful women and couples prepare for retirement.
+Angela Dorsey is the founder and fiduciary financial advisor at Dorsey Wealth Management, a fee-only financial planning firm based in Torrance, California, helping successful women and couples prepare for retirement.
 Angela earned a BS in computer science from Loyola Marymount University, an MBA from UCLA Anderson School of Management, and spent 20 years as a Senior Compensation Specialist in large corporations before becoming a Certified Financial Planner™ (CFP®) and a Registered Investment Advisor (RIA).
 That background gave her the tools to couple with her passion for empowering women to make the best financial decisions possible.
 Angela lives in Torrance, California, with her husband.
 She enjoys spending time at the beach or surrounded by nature.
 To learn more about Angela, connect with her on LinkedIn.